The Path Home

 Home, you might have noticed, is a recurring theme with me.
 It’s the archetype of what’s safe and good and right.
 At least it should be, lately it’s become symbols of just the opposite.
 Our own citizens aren’t safe from those who are supposed to protect us, even in their own homes, being that we’re now a nation in the business of peddling division, hatred and fear, don’t think we fall in the category of good anymore, and when it comes to right and wrong, our compass isn’t only malfunctioning, it’s worthless.
-Beyond all the talk that tries to normalize dishonesty, beyond the cheating to get ahead in business and politics, beyond exploding the national debt for the sake of greed, and beyond the obliteration of healthcare, especially for pre-existing conditions, beyond all that and more, children, the most vulnerable among us, are being separated from their parents and housed in internment camps.
+Beyond all the talk that tries to normalize dishonesty, beyond the cheating to get ahead in business and politics, beyond exploding the national debt for the sake of greed, and beyond the obliteration of healthcare, beyond all that and more, children, the most vulnerable among us, are being separated from their parents and housed in internment camps.
 Can we stop a moment to fully grasp the significance, we’re talking about appalling abuse of children.
 The United States, our home, is inflicting crimes against humanity.
 And why, because that’s the U.S.’s humanitarian way?
 It’s too hard to take, we’ve allowed ourselves to be dragged down to the basest of behavior through a narrative of bullying, debauchery and lies.
 Passionate and convincing lies, again and again, and we’ve swallowed the storyline.
 It’s incredible.